 "I don't much care where—" said Alice.

 "Then it doesn't matter which way you go," said the Cat.

-If your organization is trying to articulate an innovation strategy and vision that all your leaders and their teams can work towards implementing, your organization could benefit from an innovation strategy workshop.
+If your organization is working to develop an innovation strategy that all your leaders and their teams can work towards implementing, your organization could benefit from an innovation strategy workshop.

 Our innovation strategy workshop can be delivered in one or two days using digital facilitation tools that fast track time to results.
 The workshop is a small investment of time that produces big benefits: clarity around why innovation is important to your organization, what you want to achieve with innovation, and a framework that outlines how you’re going to get there.

 After the workshop, you receive a detailed report on the workshop results and a summary of your next steps.
 Bottom line: immediately after leaving the workshop, your organization has a roadmap for innovation and the vision and tools needed to develop a more detailed innovation strategy.

 About BridgePoint Effect